-When it comes to sending real estate thank-you notes to clients, there are two schools of thought: Some agents never send them.
-They think their clients should be thanking THEM.
-Other, smarter agents ALWAYS send them to buyers and sellers.
+When it comes to sending real estate thank-you notes to clients, there are two schools of thought: Some agents never send them with the view that clients should be thanking THEM.
+Smarter agents ALWAYS send thank-you notes to buyers and sellers.
 Why?
-They know that making a personal connection after closing is crucial for creating clients for life.
+They understand that making a personal connection after closing a deal is crucial to establishing enduring client relationships.